Higher linear regression channel: direction - downward.

 Moving average (20; smoothed) - downward.

-The volatility of the euro/dollar currency pair as of November 25 is 73 points and is characterized as "average".
-Thus, we expect the pair to move today between the levels of 1.1121 and 1.1267.
-A reversal of the Heiken Ashi indicator upwards will signal a new round of correction.
+The volatility of the euro/dollar currency pair as of September 22 is 48 points and is characterized as "low."
+Thus, we expect the pair to move today between the levels of 1.1679 and 1.1775.
+A reversal of the Heiken Ashi indicator downwards signals a possible resumption of the downward movement.

 Nearest support levels: